Skip to main content

 Introduction

-An alternative to fin clipping is skin swabbing, where a rayon-tipped swab or a cotton bud is used to collect mucus from the flank of the fish, which can then be processed to extract DNA [9-11].
+An alternative to fin clipping is skin swabbing, where a rayon-tipped swab is used to collect mucus from the flank of the fish, which can then be processed to extract DNA [9-11].
 Behavioural and physiological evidence suggests that skin swabbing has a lesser impact on fish welfare [8,11], providing an opportunity to refine DNA sampling procedures for laboratory fishes.
-In terms of practicality, the swabbing method is comparable to fin clipping and has some potential advantages (see table below).
+Read the FAQs for more on how the techniques compare from a fish welfare perspective.
+In terms of practicality, the swabbing method is comparable to fin clipping and has some potential advantages that are outlined in the table below.

 A stickleback being swabbed